johnmarks/multiplayer_elo/README.md

 # MultiplayerElo

-TODO: Write a gem description
+This is a gem for multiplayer elo calculations.
+It supports ties and 2 or more players.

 ## Installation